salimhamed/dashboard/README.md

 # Overview
-This is a simple dashboarding web application built using Flask and Bootstrap.
-The application requires Python 2.7.
+This is a simple dashboarding web application built using Flask, Bootstrap, and D3.
+The application has been tested with Python 2.7.

 # Installation
 **Clone the repository**